Office: HH 246

 My first book, The Performance of Conviction, explores how rejecting the need for rhetorical artifice paradoxically became the rhetorical and literary means by which an early modern culture of conviction sought variously to reform, educate, serve, dominate, or abandon the world.
 My second book, Disciplinary Measures from the Metrical Psalm to Milton, argues that the Reformation attack on the disciplinary structures of the late medieval church significantly affected the way Herbert, Milton, and others understood the power of language – including poetry – to govern conduct and cure souls.

-Shakespeare On Stage and Off, ed. with Alysia Kolentsis (McGill-Queen’s University Press, forthcoming).
+Shakespeare On Stage and Off, ed. with Alysia Kolentsis (McGill-Queen’s University Press, 2019).

 Disciplinary Measures from the Metrical Psalms to Milton (Ashgate/Routledge, 2016).